dagmanolis/midinun-uno/README.md

 The code uses 2 libraries.
  - Nunchuk.h (https://github.com/infusion/Fritzing/tree/master/Nunchuk)
  - arduino_midi_library v4.3.1 (https://github.com/FortySevenEffects/arduino_midi_library/tree/4.3.1/src)
-    You have to install arduino_midi_library using Tools->Manage Lirbraries... in the Arduino IDE.
+    You have to install arduino_midi_library using Tools->Manage Libraries... in the Arduino IDE.
 Be sure to use the correct version

 ## Upload the code to arduino